 Early on in the story, the author gently reinforces his purpose in writing Armistice Runner.
 ‘But Lily reminded herself that this wasn’t a story.
 This was a diary.
 It was real, not a story created to play with her emotions.’
 What struck me most was the clear message of the power of writing.
 This is reinforced with literary references, woven throughout with purpose.
 We have a fleeting reference to the wartime poets and comments on Wordsworth in relation to the Lakes but the focus is clearly on the form of the diary.
 The running logs transform into a raw, authentic reflection on life in the trenches.
 There is no doubt that the act of writing is celebrated in this story, as is the transformational power of reading, in this case letters from the past.

 Despite the dual storylines, the rawness of the First World War experience is evident in the diary entries: ‘The main danger now isn’t the snipers and shellfire.
 It is the chaos the Germans leave behind – blowing up bridges, felling trees across roads and burning out all the roofs.
 So, as we advance, there’s no cover from the rain.
 Nowhere to rest.’
 Like Michael Morpurgo’s War Horse, Tom Palmer has created a powerful story of the First World War.
-It could be used in Key Stages Two and Three and within a topic on the First World War comparing it to War Horse might also prove fruitful.
+It could be used in opper junor and lower secondary classrooms and to support a topic on the First World War.
+Comparing it to War Horse might also prove fruitful.

 These notes may be printed freely for use in classrooms but may not be reproduced in any other format without the permission of the author.